Paramedic Education Program

 Our program has received accreditation from the Pennsylvania Department of Health, Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions, and the Commission on Accreditation of Allied Health Education Programs.

 The Paramedic Education Program admits new classes every August.
-The deadline has been extended to June 1 or when qualified student capacity has been reached.
-You can register for the program by completing the online registration form.
+The deadline for applications has been extended to June 1 or when qualified student capacity has been reached.
+You can register for the on-campus program by completing the online application form.

 Enrollment is limited to certified Emergency Medical Technicians and Advanced Emergency Medical Technicians with at least one year of experience in emergency care.